gr8b/zabbix-frontend-module/README.md

 ## How to

-Use this repository as template to create your own module repository.
+Use this repository as template to create your own module repository.\
-In *Visual Studio Code* use "Clone repository in container volume" to create local development environment.
+In *Visual Studio Code* use "Clone repository in container volume" to create local development environment.\
+Zabbix versions less than 6.0 are not supported due incompatibility with PHP8.2

 ## Container software